 Some years ago, Jay Kaeppel published an article about retail seasonalities.
-Put short, the best month for retailers are November, March, and February (we excluded October from Kaeppel’s test).
+The best months for retailers are November, March, and February.
+Is this a possible seasonal trading strategy?

 For example, the gains for November are calculated from the closing price of October until the close of November.
-The first column indicates the month and the fourth column is the profit factor.
+The first column indicates the month, and the fourth is the profit factor.
 Clearly, the months of November, March, and February are the best.
-We can’t offer much insight as to why, except perhaps for Black Friday in November?
+We can’t offer much insight as to why except perhaps for Black Friday in November?

 Performance by investing in the three best months

-Let’s test being invested only during the three best months:
+Let’s test being invested only during the three best months in the retail sector:

-The Covid-19 made a real dent in the performance in 2020, but apart from March 2020, it has been a steady climb.
-The average gain per month is 2.63%, CAGR is 7.7% and the profit factor is 3.04.
+Covid-19 made a real dent in the performance in 2020, but apart from March 2020, it has been a steady climb.
+The average gain per month is 2.63%, CAGR is 7.7%, and the profit factor is 3.04.
 The graph shows 100 000 compounded with no leverage.
-Obviously, the strategy is invested 25% of the time and has captured almost all the gains from “buy and hold”, which was 9.6%.
+The strategy is invested 25% of the time and has captured almost all the gains from “buy and hold”, which was 9.6%.

 If we split November in two, the test reveals the second half of November performs slightly better than the first half.
 Is that due to the growth of Black Friday?

 Is this seasonality likely to keep working?
-Normally, edges come and go for a number of reasons.
-One of the major reasons for this to NOT work in the future is the composition of the fund (the holdings) and the growth in e-commerce.
+Typically, edges come and go for several reasons.
+One of the primary reasons for this not to work in the future is the composition of the fund (the holdings) and the growth in e-commerce.